evmts/tevm-monorepo/examples/next/README.md

 # Docs

-EVMts docs exist at [evmts.dev](https://evmts.dev).
-Until EVMts is in Beta many of the documented behavior may not be implemented yet.
+Evmts docs exist at [evmts.dev](https://evmts.dev).
+Until Evmts is in Beta many of the documented behavior may not be implemented yet.

 # Getting Started